Campervan with kids for your Iceland family vacation

 4. Plan what things to see in Iceland

-Trying to fit too much in one day just ends in overtired children, cranky parents and no fun.
+Trying to fit too much in one day just ends in overtired children, cranky parents, and no fun.
 Make sure you make stops to let the children run free, there are plenty to choose from.

-You won’t need to book ahead but knowing where you will stop for the night is always a good idea.
+You won’t need to book ahead unless you are hitting peak season at a busy spot.
+However, knowing where you will stop for the night is always a good idea.

-Not only will this work even when your wifi doesn’t, it will also give you road conditions ( Campervans are not allowed on F-roads in Iceland), gas stations, where to camp and places of interest.
+Not only will this work even when your wifi doesn’t, but it will also give you road conditions ( Campervans are not allowed on F-roads in Iceland), gas stations, where to camp and places of interest.

 5. Splash out on Extras

-We opted for bedding and towels as we try to pack as light as we can and didn’t want to lug sleeping bags etc. The nights can get very chilly so it is vital to have warm bedding, even with a heater we were thankful for cosy quilts.
+We opted for bedding and towels as we try to pack as light as we can and didn’t want to lug sleeping bags etc. The nights can get very chilly so it is vital to have warm bedding, even with a heater we were thankful for cozy quilts.

 An inverter was another big must for us.
 Like most families, we travel with plenty of electronics.
-You will want to charge cameras, iPads and phones ( I also travel with a power board so we can charge these all at once).
+You will want to charge cameras, iPads, and phones ( I also travel with a power board so we can charge these all at once).